epigen/rnaseq_pipeline/README.md

 - **Annotation:**
     - Outputs gene annotations (`counts/gene_annotation.csv`).
       - Retrieves gene annotations (Ensembl ID, gene symbol, biotype, description) from Ensembl using `biomaRt`.
-      - Calculates **exon-based** GC content and cumulative exon length for each gene, suitable for poly(A) selected libraries.
+      - Calculates **exon-based** GC content and cumulative exon length for each gene using the genome's GFT and FASTA files.
     - Outputs a sample annotation table containing sample-wise general MultiQC statistics (`counts/sample_annotation.csv`).
 > [!NOTE]
 > Gene annotation can take a while since it depends on the availability of external data sources accessed via `biomaRt`.
 >
-> GC-content and length are **exon-based**: In poly(A)‑selected libraries (such as Illumina TruSeq, Smart-seq or QuantSeq), the sequencing reads mainly come from exonic regions.
-Therefore, potential correction for GC bias and gene length should ideally use exon‑level GC content and effective exon length rather than whole‑gene metrics that include introns.
+> GC-content and length are **exon-based**, because we only use exonic reads during the count matrix generation.
+Furthermore, in poly(A)‑selected libraries (such as Illumina TruSeq, Smart-seq or QuantSeq), the sequencing reads mainly come from exonic regions.
+Therefore, potential correction for GC bias and gene length should use exon‑level GC content and effective exon length rather than whole‑gene metrics that include introns.
 - **QC & Reporting:**
-    - Employs RSeQC tools to generate key quality metrics like strand specificity and read distribution across genomic features (`rseqc/`).
+    - Employs `RSeQC` tools to generate key quality metrics like strand specificity and read distribution across genomic features (`rseqc/`).
-    - Aggregates QC metrics from fastp, STAR and RSeQC into a single report using MultiQC (`report/multiqc_report.html`) with [AI summaries](https://seqera.io/blog/ai-summaries-multiqc/).
+    - Aggregates QC metrics from `fastp`, `STAR` and `RSeQC` into a single report using `MultiQC` (`report/multiqc_report.html`) with [AI summaries](https://seqera.io/blog/ai-summaries-multiqc/).

 ---